 This section of the dashboard comprises a number of price-based indicators to measure funding and liquidity conditions in the financial sector.
-In the case of the money markets, the EURIBOR-OIS interbank rate spread (indicator 25) reflects the risk premia banks charge to lend to each other.
-This indicator is regarded as a very good thermometer of tensions in the short-term interbank markets: a wide spread means that the interbank money markets have become less liquid.9 This indicator is complemented by a synthetic measure for financial markets liquidity measure (indicator 26), which proxies the ability of market participants to undertake securities transactions without triggering large changes in their prices.
-This measure monitors liquidity across several markets, covering foreign exchange, equity and bond markets, along three separate dimensions of market liquidity including tightness, depth and resiliency as well as estimates of liquidity premium.10 A low level of this indicator reflects overall less liquid and stickier financial markets.
-The dashboard also includes the EUR/USD cross-currency basis swap spread (indicator 27), an indicator of tensions in the US dollar funding market.
-As this spread decreases, swapping euro for US dollars becomes increasingly expensive; banks with large refinancing needs in US dollars and little or no access to other sources of dollar funding (e.g. deposits) are most vulnerable to fluctuations in this spread.11
+In the case of the money markets, the EURIBOR-OIS interbank rate spread (indicator 4.1) reflects the risk premia banks charge to lend to each other.
+This indicator is regarded as a very good thermometer of tensions in the short-term interbank markets: a wide spread means that the interbank money markets have become less liquid.
+This indicator is complemented by a synthetic measure for financial markets liquidity measure (indicator 4.2), which proxies the ability of market participants to undertake securities transactions without triggering large changes in their prices.
+This measure monitors liquidity across several markets, covering foreign exchange, equity and bond markets, along three separate dimensions of market liquidity including tightness, depth and resiliency as well as estimates of liquidity premium.
+A low level of this indicator reflects overall less liquid and stickier financial markets.
+The dashboard also includes the EUR/USD cross-currency basis swap spread (indicator 4.3), an indicator of tensions in the US dollar funding market.
+As this spread decreases, swapping euro for US dollars becomes increasingly expensive; banks with large refinancing needs in US dollars and little or no access to other sources of dollar funding (e.g. deposits) are most vulnerable to fluctuations in this spread.

 Owing to the nature of their business, banks are more vulnerable to liquidity risk than other financial sector entities (e.g. insurers); a number of banks' balance sheet indicators can help evaluate the funding structures of banks and hence identify structural vulnerabilities.
 Three indicators have been selected for the dashboard: the loan-to-deposit ratio, MFIs' liability structure and reliance on central bank funding.
-Banks with high loan-to-deposit ratios (indicator 28) rely more on wholesale funding markets, which are usually more volatile and unstable than retail deposits, and are hence more vulnerable and exposed to liquidity risk.
-The MFIs' liability structure (indicator 29.a) shows the contribution by each instrument to the growth of the MFI sector's total liabilities in the euro area.12 High growth rates of banks' total liabilities may indicate an increase in the leveraging of the sector, while the decomposition by instrument sheds light on current changes in the funding model (e.g. reduced funding from the interbank market and an increase in deposits).
-A box-plot graph (indicator 29.b) provides a cross-country comparison of the latest data - i.e. the growth rate of MFI liabilities by country - and of the distribution of historical values.
+Banks with high loan-to-deposit ratios (indicator 4.4) rely more on wholesale funding markets, which are usually more volatile and unstable than retail deposits, and are hence more vulnerable and exposed to liquidity risk.
+The liability structure of the Credit Institutions sector (indicator 4.5.a) shows the contribution by instrument to the growth rates of banks' total liabilities in the euro area.
+High growth rates of banks' total liabilities in the leveraging of the sector, while the decomposition by instrument sheds light on current changes in the funding model (e.g. reduced funding from the interbank market and an increase in deposits).
+A box-plot graph (indicator 4.5.b) provides a cross-country comparison of the latest data - i.e. the growth rate of Credit Institutions liabilities by country - and of the distribution of historical values.